PMW3/WeatherApp/README.md

 # WeatherApp
 Weather App is an App made with Java / JavaFX.

-It is able to tell the current temp, as well as describe the weather, and the feel like of a US City.
+It is made to tell the current temp, as well as describe the weather, and the feel like of a US City.